 This combination product also contains acetaminophen, a non-opiate, non-salicylate analgesic and antipyretic.
 This combination product contains caffeine as an analgesic adjuvant.
 Caffeine is also a CNS and cardiovascular stimulant.

-Trezix™ (acetaminophen, caffeine, and dihydrocodeine bitartrate) capsules are indicated for the management of moderate to moderately severe pain severe enough to require an opioid analgesic and for which alternative treatments are inadequate.
+Trezix™ (acetaminophen, caffeine, and dihydrocodeine bitartrate) capsules are indicated for the management of pain severe enough to require an opioid analgesic and for which alternative treatments are inadequate.